EMISSION SCHEMES ARE CHANGING – November 2018 update

 Remember, all three programs (EU-ETS, SWISS ETS, CORSIA) are mandatory, but applicability and exemptions vary by program.
 These programs are all operating concurrently and it’s expected that they will do so for the foreseeable future.
 It’s important that operators know which program(s) apply to them and understand the requirements for each.

-Significant monetary penalties are applicable for non-compliance and have already been applied to operators at great expense.
+Significant monetary penalties are a possibility for non-compliance and have already been applied to EU-ETS operators at great expense.
 The complexity and risk regarding these programs is increasing and changes to regulations and applicability can occur without operators being directly notified.
 Eventually, the goal of regulators is for the SWISS ETS and EU-ETS schemes to be absorbed into CORSIA and all operators will comply with one program globally.

-5. What are the steps I need to take to comply
+5. What are the steps I need to take to comply?

 A breakdown of the steps of the emissions compliance life cycle include: